dileep-chouhan/dileep-chouhan/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
-[cite_start]I am a detail-oriented and analytical Data Analyst with a strong foundation in statistics, data visualization, and business intelligence. [cite: 8]
+I am a detail-oriented and analytical Data Analyst with a strong foundation in statistics, data visualization, and business intelligence.
 <br>
-[cite_start]I am passionate about collecting, cleaning, and interpreting large datasets to drive strategic decision-making and solve business problems. [cite: 9, 11]
+I am passionate about collecting, cleaning, and interpreting large datasets to drive strategic decision-making and solve business problems.
 <br>
-[cite_start]My goal is to transform raw data into actionable insights to improve performance. [cite: 11]
+My goal is to transform raw data into actionable insights to improve performance.
 <br>
 <br>
-[cite_start]📫 You can reach me at: <b>dileepstr77@gmal.com</b> [cite: 2]
+📫 You can reach me at: <b>dileepstr77@gmal.com</b>
 </p>

 ---